-Restaurants Canada estimates that total sales in the full-service category, the category in which SIR competes, grew at a 1.0% higher rate in 2016 than it did in 2015, but that rate of growth will slow by about 0.5% in 2017 compared to 2016.
+Restaurants Canada estimates that the growth of total sales in the full-service category, the category in which SIR competes, slowed by about 0.5% in 2017 compared to 2016.
+Restaurants Canada expects that while sales at full-service restaurants will continue to grow in the next five years, the rate of growth will slow by an additional 1% in 2018 compared to 2017.
 The Canadian full-service category has become increasingly competitive in recent years.
 While SIR believes it is well positioned to compete in this category, it will continue monitoring the economy and consumer confidence and their effects on the full-service category.

-Currently, SIR owns 60 restaurants and one seasonal retail outlet in Canada.
-Since the Fund's Initial Public Offering in October 2004, SIR has opened 34 new restaurants (22 Jack Astor's, four Canyon Creek restaurants, five Scaddabush restaurants, one Reds restaurant, one Duke's Refresher, and one seasonal Abbey's Bakehouse retail outlet, and closed eight restaurants (three Jack Astor's, three Alice Fazooli's restaurants, and two Signature restaurants).
+Currently, SIR owns 61 restaurants and one seasonal retail outlet in Canada.
+Since the Fund's Initial Public Offering in October 2004, SIR has opened 34 new restaurants (22 Jack Astor's, four Canyon Creek restaurants, six Scaddabush restaurants, two Reds restaurants, one Duke's Refresher, and one seasonal Abbey's Bakehouse restaurant) and one seasonal Abbey's Bakehouse retail outlet, and closed nine restaurants (three Jack Astor's restaurants, one Canyon Creek restaurant, three Alice Fazooli's restaurants, and two Signature restaurants).
 Duke's Refresher, the seasonal Abbey's Bakehouse restaurant and retail outlet are not part of Royalty Pooled Restaurants.
 The two Abbey's Bakehouse locations did not open during the 2016 season.
 SIR opened both Abbey's Bakehouse locations for the 2017 season.

-SIR completed renovations of six Jack Astor's locations during Fiscal 2016, two Jack Astor's locations in Q1 2017, and three additional Jack Astor's locations in Q2 2017.
+SIR completed renovations of six Jack Astor's locations during calendar 2016 and eight Jack Astor's locations during calendar 2017.
 SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
+Subsequent to December 31, 2017, SIR completed major renovations at one additional Jack Astor's location, and a partial renovation at one additional Jack Astor's location.